y1kng/FastAPI-Projects/fastapi-todo/README.md

 # 📝 FastAPI TODO App

 > 🧭 This is **Project 2** of my `fastapi-projects` learning series.
-> Each project builds upon the previous one, gradually adding new features and complexity.
 > In this project, I implemented a full **CRUD** TODO app with in-memory storage and unit tests.

 Overview: A **FastAPI-based TODO list application** that demonstrates full CRUD functionality, data validation with **Pydantic**, and **unit testing** using FastAPI's built-in TestClient.